In Pests

 As the weather warms up, tick and flea prevention becomes more important as its’ not just a nuisance—they’re a real health hazard for both people and pets.
 These tiny pests thrive in places you might not expect, and they carry diseases that can have serious consequences if left unchecked.
+Where Do Ticks and Fleas Thrive?
+You don’t need to live in the woods to encounter ticks or fleas.
+They’re surprisingly adaptable and can turn your backyard into a breeding ground.
+Common hotspots include:

 • Tall grass and wooded areas – Ticks perch on blades of grass, waiting to latch onto passing hosts.